-I have been a governor of Wellcome and I was a founder trustee of the mental health research charity MQ.
+I have been a governor of the Wellcome and I was a founder trustee of the mental health research charity MQ.
 I have twice been a Fellow at Stanford’s Center for Advanced Study in the Behavioral Sciences.
 I have received the AT Beck Prize from the Academy of Cognitive Therapy and the Lifetime Achievement and Outstanding Researcher Awards from the Academy of Eating Disorders.

 The impact of digital technology on psychological treatments and their dissemination.